David Cole (journalist)

 David Christopher Cole, also known as David Stein (born c.
-1968), is an American film director.
-In the 1990s, he gained publicity as a Holocaust denier.
+1968), is an American journalist and film director.
+In the early 1990s, he gained publicity as a Holocaust denier.
+By the mid 90s, Cole split with prominent deniers after concluding that documentary evidence supported that millions of Jews had been murdered.
 Much of the controversy Cole attracted resulted from the fact that he is Jewish.
 After changing his name to David Stein following death threats, he became known for his activism on behalf of the Republican Party.
-He is the author of the book Republican Party Animal, published by Feral House in 2014.
+He is the author of the 2014 book Republican Party Animal.

+Biography

 Life until 1998

+Cole was raised in West Los Angeles as a secular Jew.
+His birth father, Leon Cole, was a USC medical research scientist who had a private practice that would prescribe lethal narcotics to celebrities, including Elvis Presley.
+Leon Cole died from a methamphetamine overdose when Cole was an infant.
+His mother remarried, and Cole's legal name is David Harvey.
 In his late teens, Cole embarked on a study of American political ideology.
 This led author Michael Shermer to coin the term "meta-ideologue" to describe Cole.
 In a 1994 article in Shermer's Skeptic magazine, Shermer wrote, "Where the other revisionists are political and/or racial ideologues, Cole's interests run at a deeper level.
 He is a meta-ideologue – an existentialist on a quest to understand how ideologues invent their realities."

 In the 1990s, Cole appeared on the Montel Williams Show, the Phil Donahue Show, 60 Minutes, 48 Hours, and The Morton Downey Jr. Show.
 Ernest Hollander, the Auschwitz survivor who debated Cole on the Montel Williams Show, discovered after the show aired that the brother he thought was murdered after the two were separated upon arrival in Auschwitz was actually alive and well.
 The brother's neighbor had seen the Montel episode, and recognized the resemblance between the two Hollanders.
 Both brothers had thought the other was dead (Williams hosted the reunion on his show).
 In his autobiography, Cole claimed that this supported his theory that many of the Jews deported to Auschwitz in 1944 were falsely believed to be dead.